MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-parallel-jobs.md

 		result
 	}

 We will now use `rxExec` to play thousands of games to help determine the probability of a win.
-Using a five-node HPC Server cluster, we play the game 10000 times, 2000 times on each node:
+Using a Hadoop 5-node cluster, we play the game 10000 times, 2000 times on each node:

 	z <- rxExec(playDice, timesToRun=10000, taskChunkSize=2000)
 	table(unlist(z))